 This can turn out really bad for you if the seller never gets you the title or registers it to you.
 In my case, the dealer failed to tell me it was a consignment sale, failed to give the owner the money from the sale, which meant the owner never gave the title to the dealer.
 The dealer then suddenly closed his business.
 It leads to a large lawsuit with many involved parties.

 Secondly, seeing the title will potentially allow you to see how many other dealers the car passed through before yours.
 In most states, dealers are supposed to record a running list of dealer transfers.
 Seeing a dealer-to-dealer transfer isn’t an automatic red flag.
 Dealers swap cars ALL THE TIME when a customer wants a certain car.
-Dealers also get inventory from auction ALL THE TIME (more on this later).
+Dealers also get inventory from the auction ALL THE TIME (more on this later).

 What is a red flag is an incomplete log, such as not seeing your dealer logged on the title’s running list or several dealer-to-dealer transfers.
 Several transfers are a sign that it is a lemon that keeps getting passed around.